pioj/ImageLevel/README.md

 # ImageLevel

 Just a simple tool for generating tilemap-like 2D levels from a Texture2D/Sprite Image.
+It also works with 2.5D levels made with 3D prefabs.